Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/maintain-governance-index.md

 ## Mechanism

 In order to make any changes to the network, the idea is to compose active token holders and council together to administrate the network upgrade decision.
-No matter whether the proposal is proposed by the public (SOLAR holders) or council, it finally will have to go through the [referenda](learn-governance#referenda) to let all SOLAR holders make the decision.
+No matter whether the proposal is proposed by the public (AXC holders) or council, it finally will have to go through the [referenda](learn-governance#referenda) to let all AXC holders make the decision.

-The following steps are the governance procedure in the AXIASolar network:
+The following steps are the governance procedure in the AXIA network:

 - [Proposing Referenda](#proposing-referenda) (Involved info: [Referenda](learn-governance#referenda))
 - [Voting for a proposal](#voting-for-a-proposal) (Involved info: [Voluntary Locking](#voluntary-locking))